 I actually find Prince’s original of “Nothing Compares 2 U” a bit pedantic; that can’t be said of his version of “I Feel for You,” which crackles and pops with new wave energy.
 It took Arif Mardin, of all people — with assists from Grandmaster Melle Mel, Stevie Wonder, and of course Chaka Khan herself — to find the funk at its core and unleash its rainbow spray on the world.
 Chaka’s take on “I Feel for You” is pure, unalloyed joy, and never fails to make me smile.

 I have so, so many favorites, many of which I’ll be writing about in the days ahead, both here and for a special tribute we’re putting together at The Singles Jukebox for publication this Sunday.
 This one really hurts.
 The word I’ve used all day is “shattered,” because that’s how I feel.
 Prince taught us so many things (well, before his conversion to JW — forever blame the overrated Larry Graham for that), including how to let our freak flags fly and to not be afraid of our sexuality, in whatever form it might take.
 And he showed us so much of himself through his art, while keeping so much else hidden.
 But we should, we must, always be thankful for what Prince Rogers Nelson gave us, because it will be with us forever.
 Rest In Power, Prince.
-Your name was Prince, and you were, at your core, funky.
+Your name was Prince, and you were, more than anything else, funky.